Ricette di Sicilia

 - 1

-Dissolve the yeast and sugar in the lukewarm milk and leave to rest for 5 minutes until frothy.
+Dissolve the fresh yeast in the lukewarm milk with the sugar and leave to rest for 5 minutes.

 - 2

-Gradually add the sifted flour, softened butter, and finally the salt, kneading until you have a smooth, pliable dough.
+Gradually add the sifted flour, softened butter, and finally the salt, kneading until you have a smooth, elastic dough.

 - 3

-Cover the dough and leave it to prove in a warm spot for about an hour.
+Cover and leave the dough to rise in a warm spot for about an hour.

 - 4

-Divide the dough into balls weighing about 70g each, then leave them to prove again until doubled in size.
+Divide the dough into balls weighing roughly 70g each and let them rise again until doubled in size.

 - 5

-Deep fry the doughnuts in plenty of hot sunflower oil (around 170°C) until a lovely golden brown all over, then drain on kitchen paper.
+Fry the doughnuts in plenty of hot sunflower oil (around 170°C) until evenly golden, then drain on kitchen paper.

 - 6